Saudi Arabia Data Center Processor Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Saudi Arabia Data Center Processor Market Analysis by Mordor Intelligence

-The Saudi Arabia data center processor market size reached USD 0.99 billion in 2025 and is forecast to climb to USD 5.48 billion by 2030, translating into a powerful 33.01% CAGR.
+The Saudi Arabia data center processor market was valued at USD 0.99 billion in 2025 and estimated to grow from USD 1.31 billion in 2026 to reach USD 5.26 billion by 2031, at a CAGR of 32.11% during the forecast period (2026-2031).
 Processor demand in the Kingdom is expanding from traditional enterprise workloads toward AI training, real-time inference and hyperscale computing as Vision 2030 turns the country into a regional digital infrastructure hub.
 Surging capital commitments exceeding USD 21 billion from hyperscale operators, combined with government cloud-first mandates, keep the procurement curve steep.
 Large single-order deals—such as HUMAIN’s purchase of 18,000 NVIDIA Blackwell GB300 GPUs for its planned 500 MW AI campus—demonstrate how specialized silicon now dominates new build-outs.
 CPUs continued to contribute the bulk of revenue at a 53.2% 2024 share, yet AI accelerators are advancing at a 36.4% CAGR as operators seek domain-specific throughput.
 Competition is intensifying: cloud service providers already account for 46.3% of 2024 revenue and are scaling at a 36.8% CAGR on the back of sovereign data localization plus massive AI cluster roll-outs.

 Key Report Takeaways